fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 The `reject` method will iterate through each element of the array object and pass it to the block.
 The `reject` method returns a new array object with elements that are evaluated as `false` by the block.

-On `line 2`, we initialise a local variable `num` and assign it to the integer objects that are passed to the block parameter `num`.
+On `line 2`, we assign the local variable `num` to the integer objects that are passed to the block.
 The `puts` method is called, with the local variable `num` passed as an argument.
 This will output the element, and return `nil`.

 In Ruby, everything is truthy, except for `nil` and `false`.
 Since the `puts` method always returns `nil`, this is treated as falsy by the `reject` method.
 The result of the `reject` method call is to print string objects `'1', '2', '3'`, each on a new line, and return a new array object `[1, 2, 3]`.